bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 To evaluate the model, I used the training dataset from the fine tuned section, which includes questions that were generated using ChatGPT-3.5 from snippets of the original blog posts.
-This pseudo-Q&A dataset is not at all ideal particularly because I'm using the exact same dataset to fine-tuning the models.
+This pseudo-Q&A dataset is not at all ideal for evaluation because I'm using the exact same dataset to fine-tuning the models.
 The other reason it's not ideal is that these questions and answers are not completely in agreement because the question is LLM generated and the answer is a chunk of my blog post, not an actual answer.
-Despite this, it was the easier way to generate an evaluation dataset and I believe gives a flavour of the results you can expect (but not at all scientific).
+Despite this, it was the easiest way to generate an evaluation dataset and I believe gives a flavour of the results you can expect (but not at all scientific).
 In total, there were 669 Q&As in the dataset.

-The models I compared were the standard RAG flow plus differently fine-tuned OpenAI Curie (non-instruct) models.
-Curie is a smaller model compared to the (then largest) Davinci model on OpenAI.
+The models I compared were the standard RAG flow plus differently fine-tuned OpenAI :code:`curie` (non-instruct) models.  :code:`curie` is a smaller model compared to the (then largest) :code:`davinci` model on OpenAI.
 This was primarily used because of cost.
-I originally tried to fine-tune Davinci and (at the time) I calculated it would have blew through my `$50` budget.
-I ended up spending a bit under `$100` after all the iterations, which would have been much more if I had used a larger model.
+I originally tried to fine-tune :code:`davinci` and (at the time) I calculated it would have blew through my `$50` budget.
+I ended up spending a bit under `$100` after all the iterations, which would have been much more if I had used the larger model.

 For each model, I generated the answer from the selected question using the prompts above, then compared the results versus the reference answer on two